 2. Bandwidth: you’re able to avoid emailing files to people and rather send an internet link to recipients by your email.

 3. Accessibility: Stored files can be retrieved from anywhere via Internet connection.

 4. Disaster Recovery: It is highly suggested that businesses have an emergency backup plan ready in the case of a crisis.
-Cloud storage can be used as a back‐up plan by companies by providing a second backup of important files.
+It can be used as a back‐up plan by companies by providing a second backup of important files.
 These records are saved at a remote location and may be obtained through an online connection.

 1. Usability: Be careful when using drag/drop to transfer a file to the cloud storage folder.
 This may permanently move your record from its original folder to the cloud storage place.
-Do a backup and paste instead of drag/drop if you want to retain the record’s unique location in addition to transferring a backup on the cloud storage folder.
+Do a backup and paste instead of drag/drop if you want to retain the record’s unique location in addition to transferring a backup on the folder.

-2. Bandwidth: Many cloud storage services have a particular bandwidth allowance.
-When an organization exceeds the specified allowance, the further charges could be important.
+2. Bandwidth: Many storage services have a particular bandwidth allowance.
+When an organization exceeds the specified allowance, further charges could be important.
 But some suppliers allow unlimited bandwidth.
 This is a factor that firms should consider when looking at a cloud storage supplier.

 3. Access: If you have no internet connection, you have no access to your information.

 4. Data Security: There are concerns with the security and privacy of all important data stored remotely.
 The possibility of personal information commingling with other businesses makes some companies uncomfortable.
 If you want to know more about these issues that govern information privacy and security,